Glennpedley/CluelessDevOps/README.md

 Added "uses: Glennpedley/CluelessDevOps@main"
 WORKS!
 But why cannot work without THIS line???
 Is this not in my own repository oledi? <br>
 Will figure this out in next few changes to codes along with what the "run: | echo Start!" is all about is possible.
+Deleted the cloned repositoy.
+Then not working?
+WTH has this got to do with the cloned repository?